Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 ## Sitecore Version Change
 Alter the appropriate items in the assets.json file for the topology you are targeting.
-The only elements that should be changed are the filename and URL, do not alter the filename�s default format.
+The only elements that should be changed are the filename and URL,
+> Do not alter the filename's default format.

 ### Assets.json
-Only alter these attributes as instructed, the build/deploy process is reliant on several of these parameters.
+Only alter these attributes as instructed, the build/deploy process relies on several of these parameters.

 |Parameter                                  | Description
 |-------------------------------------------|---------------------------------------------------------------------------------------------